lunaryorn/vscode-hlint/README.md

 ## Usage

 Just open or save a Haskell file.
-Hlint will automatically check your file.
+HLint will automatically check your file.

-In some cases hlint can automatically fix issues.
+In some cases HLint can automatically fix issues.
 In these cases a [code action][] is available on the problematic expression; just click on the light bulb in the left margin.

-**Note:** By default most Hlint hints are "suggestions".
+**Note:** By default most HLint hints are "suggestions".
 VSCode doesn't show these in the editor; you'll need to summon the "Problems" window explicitly to see those.
-You can [configure hlint][1] to change the severity of hints if you like.
+You can [configure HLint][1] to change the severity of hints if you like.

 [1]: https://github.com/ndmitchell/hlint#customizing-the-hints